isabelleona/Retricia/README.md

 ## Challenges I ran into

--When we started we didn't have a designer in our team, so we made a webpage without thinking design and ran into very bad layout.
+- When we started we didn't have a designer in our team, so we made a webpage without thinking design and ran into very bad layout.
 Later with help of one of the member, we overcome that problem.

 ## What I learned
 - How to work in a team project.